 Note that stationarity of the time series X is not required.
 Instead we only need boundedness of moments, weak independence, and condition (3), which entails stationarity only in a very weak, Césaro-averaged, first-order form.
 In this sense we are working with a rich class of models for high-dimensional data.
+Assumption 3 is a simple way of permitting the amount of information available for discrimination to diverge to infinity as d increases.
+(In conventional asymptotics, information diverges through increasing sample size.)
+However, it is also of interest to explore more marginal cases where conditions such as assumption 3 fail; see Section 6.

 Application of the result (4) to each pair (i, j) with $1 \leq i < j \leq m$, and scaling all distances by the factor $d^{-1/2}$, shows that the pairwise differences between points in $\mathcal{X}(d)$ are all asymptotically equal to $(2\sigma^2)^{1/2}$, as $d \to \infty$.
-Equivalently, if we work with the (m-1)-dimensional space into which all m points in $\mathcal{X}(d)$ can be projected without losing their intrinsic relationships to one another, and rescale as before, we conclude that:
+Equivalently, if we work with the (m-1)-dimensional space into which all mpoints in $\mathcal{X}(d)$ can be projected without losing their intrinsic relationships to one another, and rescale as before, we conclude that: